-I started Our Southern Souls after writing a story about the bus riders of Mobile, Alabama, for my magazine, The Southern Rambler.
+I started Our Southern Souls after writing a story about the bus riders of Mobile, Alabama.
 I rode the bus for months, listening to the stories of people who depend on public transportation for everything from work and school to shopping and appointments.
-I was frustrated when I couldn’t fit everyone’s story into the final version and I missed those interviews when the story was finished.
-My husband gave me the Humans of New York book filled with interviews on the streets of New York, and said this is what I should do.
+I missed those interviews when the story was finished, but my husband gave me the Humans of New York and said to keep doing it.

 Our Southern Souls is now almost 2,000 interviews, and some of the stories were in a book we published a few years ago.